leeper/surveyexpcourse/index.md

 #### Class Schedule

- - 11:05-11:30 - Translating Theories into Experiments
+ - 16:05-16:30 - Translating Theories into Experiments
- - 11:30-13:00 - Paradigms (Question Wording, Vignettes, Sensitive items, etc.)
+ - 16:30-18:00 - Paradigms (Question Wording, Vignettes, Sensitive items, etc.)

 #### Readings

- - Schuldt, J. P., Konrath, S. H., and Schwarz, N. 2011. "'Global Warming' or 'Climate Change'?: Whether the Planet is Warming Depends on Question Wording." *Public Opinion Quarterly* 75: 115-124.
+ - **Required**: Schuldt, J. P., Konrath, S. H., and Schwarz, N. 2011. "'Global Warming' or 'Climate Change'?: Whether the Planet is Warming Depends on Question Wording." *Public Opinion Quarterly* 75: 115-124.
+ - **Required**: Banerjee, A., Green, D. P., McManus, J., and Pande, R. (2014).
+"Are poor voters indifferent to whether elected leaders are criminal or corrupt?
+A vignette experiment in rural India." *Political Communication* 31(3): 391-407.
  - Glynn, A. N. 2013.
 "What Can We Learn with Statistical Truth Serum?: Design and Analysis of the List Experiment." *Public Opinion Quarterly* 77: 159-172.
  - Albertson, B. L. and Lawrence, A. 2009.
 "After the Credits Roll: The Long-Term Effects of Educational Television on Public Knowledge and Attitudes." *American Politics Research* 37: 275-300.
+ - Hainmueller, J., and Hopkins, D. J. (2015).
+The hidden American immigration consensus: A conjoint analysis of attitudes toward immigrants. *American Journal of Political Science*, 59(3): 529-548.

-### Session 3: External Validity (July 7, 9:00-11:00)
+### Session 3: Hands-On Practice Session (June 29, 14:00-16:00)

-Experiments are typically performed at one point in time, on a specific sample or set of respondents, on a limited range of issues or topic, using a finite set of measurement techniques.
-Yet researchers' ambitions are often broader, with aims to make claims that extrapolate beyond the particular study's context, sample, and focus.
-This session will address various forms of external validity, how to maximize generalizability, and the trade-offs involved with such efforts.
+This session will involve the application of course material to development of survey experiments relevant to students' own research.

  - [Slides](slides/lecture03.pdf) ([Handout version](slides/lecture03-handout.pdf))

 #### Class Schedule

- - 9:00-9:30 - External Validity
+ - 14:00-14:45 - Students develop experimental designs in small groups
- - 9:30-10:00 - Model-based and Design-based Representativeness
+ - 14:45-15:45 - Presentations
- - 10:00-11:50 - SUTO; Effect Heterogeneity due to Settings and Respondents
+ - 15:45-16:00 - Large group discussion of experimental design

 #### Readings

- - Gaines, B. J., Kuklinski, J. H., and Quirk, P. J. 2007.
-"The Logic of the Survey Experiment Reexamined." *Political Analysis* 15: 1-20.
- - Druckman, J. N. and Leeper, T. J. 2012.
-"Learning More from Political Communication Experiments: Pretreatment and Its Effects." *American Journal of Political Science* 56: 875-896.
- - Mullinix, K. J., Leeper, T. J., Druckman, J. N., and Freese, J. 2015.
-"The Generalizability of Survey Experiments." *Journal of Experimental Political Science*: In press.
- - Green, D. P. and Kern, H. L. 2012.
-"Modeling Heterogeneous Treatment Effects in Survey Experiments with Bayesian Additive Regression Trees." *Public Opinion Quarterly* 76: 491-511.
- - Warren, J. R. and Halpern-Manners, A. 2012.
-"Panel Conditioning in Longitudinal Social Science Surveys." *Sociological Research & Methods* 41: 491-534.
+None

-### Session 4: Practical Issues (July 7, 11:00-13:00)
+### Session 4: Practical Issues (June 29, 16:00-18:00)

 This session will cover a number of remaining issues, especially related to the practical implementation of survey experiments.